XingxiangLi/Feature-Screening-with-CRU/README.md

       - "CRU_ReplicationCode_ShortRunTime.R": replication code with short runtime for testing purposes.

-  - subfolder "data" contains the following 6 data files (feature sets) that are analyzed in Section 4.2; see Data section of this readme file for more information about these data files.
+  - subfolder "data" contains the following 6 data files (feature sets) that are analyzed in Section 4.2; see Data section of this README file for more information about these data files.
      - fac.txt
      - fou.txt
      - kar.txt